zsiki/GeoEasy/README.md

 # GeoEasy
 surveying calculation, network adjustment, digital terrain models, regression calculation

+Volunteers are wellcome!
+Send us error reports, feature requests through the issue tracker.
+Clone the repository, change the code and send us back a pull request to include your enchacement in the core system.

 ## History

 The beginning of GeoEasy goes back to the late nineties (1997).
 Before the 3.0